nf-core/nft-utils/docs/usage.md

 assert snapshot(removeNextflowVersion("$outputDir/pipeline_info/*_versions.yml")).match()
 ```

-The only argument is path to the file (or wildcard pattern) which must match a versions file in YAML format as per the nf-core standard.
+The only argument is the path to the file (or wildcard pattern) which must match a versions file in YAML format as per the nf-core standard.
 When using wildcards, all matching files will be processed and their results merged together.

 **Note:** The returned YAML structure will have all keys sorted alphabetically at both the top level and within nested sections for consistent, predictable output.